Infrared saunas are the latest buzz in the world of steam and sauna. You simply can't ignore the word around these on the internet.

 So when it comes to the intensity of sauna sessions, you should have a balanced approach.

-Three sauna sessions in a week serve the purpose.
+Three sauna sessions in a week and up to 30 minutes for each session should serve the purpose.
 At most, you can go for a single daily sauna session.

 An infrared sauna is the latest trendsetter.
 And that is for good.